 Since the beginning of 2020, all aspects of life, business and government have been dominated by the Coronavirus Pandemic.
 Worldwide, this novel virus wreaked havoc to people's lives, and Tuscola has certainly not been excluded from that.
 While early in the pandemic, rural areas such as Tuscola had relatively limited actual outbreaks of the illness, small governments were nonetheless affected by the economic and social consequences of the virus and associated mandated shut-downs.
 The City of Tuscola incurred additional costs due to virus mitigation efforts, most of which have been covered by grant income from the state and federal government.
 However, decreased revenues due to mandated shut-downs of businesses and a general slowing of the economy may continue to affect the City's budgets and cash flows for potentially several years past the pandemic.
-It is fortunate for the City of Tuscola that sufficient reserve funds were set up after the 9/11 crisis and have been built and maintained over the years.
-Those reserve funds, along with Federal and State grants, allowed the City to continue operations at near normal levels through the pandemic and post-pandemic era.
+It is fortunate for the City of Tuscola that sufficient reserve funds, along with Federal and State grants, allowed the City to continue operations at near normal levels through the pandemic and post-pandemic era.
 For the fiscal year ending April 30, 2023, all of the City's main sources of taxes and other revenues had rebounded to pre-pandemic levels.